lua-cookbook/lua-cookbook/src/book/en_US/intro.md

 Local variables always have a 'scope', which is the the part of the program where they are valid and visible.
 In this function, `x` is visible up to the end of block B1 and `k` is visible up to the end of block B2.
-In particular, it is not defined in `print(k)`!

-If a variable is undefined - that is, not local - then it's assumed to be global.
+In particular, `k` is not visible in `print(k)`!
+And If a variable is undeclared, then Lua assumes it is global.

+The problem then is that a misspelling is _not an error_ , just `nil` !

+Locals may be explicitly defined using the `local` keyword.
+This function makes a 'shallow copy' of a table by creating a new table and copying the key/value pairs:

+    function copy (t)
+        local res = {}
+        for k,v in pairs(t) do
+            res[k] = v
+        end
+        return res
+    end

+`local` is the correct way to do this, because then the variable `res` is not visible outside the function.
+The function is 'pure', i.e. it has no global side-effects.

+Local declarations can 'nest' inside each other.
+Inside the for-loop, `k` has a different meaning to `k` outside the loop.

+    function dumpv( t )
+        local k = 1
+        for k.v in pairs(t) do
+            print(k,v)
+        end
+        print(k) -- 1  !
+    end

+Good programming practice is to make everything as local as possible.

 ### Errors